Exploring Homogeneous and Heterogeneous Consistent Label Associations for Unsupervised Visible-Infrared Person ReID: Methodology

-Nonetheless, solely minimizing the above two inconsistency terms can lead to a collapse, where all instances end up with nearly identical labels.
-This is because these two inconsistency statements do not consider the fact that pairwise instances with low affinities should have distinct labels.
-To avoid such collapse, we propose \emph{\textbf{the self-inconsistency}} to constraint the Euclidean distance between the transferred labels and the initial coarse labels:
+In the optimization process, we aim to ensure that the transferred labels do not deviate too far from the initial labels, thereby guaranteeing diversity in the transferred labels.
+Therefore, we propose the \emph{\textbf{self-inconsistency}} to constraint the Euclidean distance between the transferred labels and the initial coarse labels:

-We minimize the above three terms of inconsistency, aiming to derive the pseudo-labels $\mathbf{y}^e$ with the lowest inconsistency.
+We minimize the above three terms of inconsistency, aiming to derive the pseudo-labels $\tilde{\mathbf{y}}^v$ and $\hat{\mathbf{y}}^r$ with the lowest inconsistency.
 This optimization can be formulated as follows:

 where $\alpha$ is a trade-off parameter.

 \textbf{Label Transfer.} The above optimization problem can be solved by the LGC algorithm \cite{LGC}.
 Specifically, the visible and infrared modality-unified labels are updated alternately as Eq.\ref{v_update} and Eq.\ref{r_update} until convergence: